lharr076/EC2-Deploy-Walkthrough/steps.md

   <br />
   <br />
   <p align="center"><a href="https://imgur.com/vpV2F3T"><img src="https://i.imgur.com/vpV2F3T.png" title="source: imgur.com" /></a><p align="center">
- I have VS Code installed so I simply typed code.
-Main.tf to open the app and I input my information before saving the file in my respective folder.
+ I have VS Code installed so I simply typed code Main.tf to open the app and I input my information before saving the file in my respective folder.
+A note I would recommend, if you are referencing someone elses code, review it, take the due diligence to look up the ami id to confirm it is still availabile and so forth.
+This is something I have ran into in the past my very first time trying out Terraform.
   <br />
   <br />
   <br />
   <br />
   <a href="https://imgur.com/253BQX3"><img src="https://i.imgur.com/253BQX3.png" title="source: imgur.com" /></a>
 I navigated back over to the command prompt, made sure I was still in my terraform folder and proceeded with the command terraform init and success the config has been initialized.
+Initializing with Terraform downloads and installs the providers configured in the code, which in this case is AWS.
   <br />
   <br />
   <br />
   <br />
   <a href="https://imgur.com/wzzxcFu"><img src="https://i.imgur.com/wzzxcFu.png" title="source: imgur.com" /></a>
-I like to try and create good habits and that is what terraform fmt does.
+I like to try and create good habits with things I am new to and that is what terraform fmt does.
 This will help give your configuration readability and consistency and this command will print out anything that may have been modified.
+This is really a cool tool because this can help rule out mistakes because we are all human.
   <br />
   <br />
   <br />
   <br />
   <a href="https://imgur.com/HpmriNq"><img src="https://i.imgur.com/HpmriNq.png" title="source: imgur.com" /></a>
-I input terraform validate to make sure my configuration is syntactically valid and internally consistent
+I input terraform validate to make sure my configuration is syntactically valid and internally consistent.
+How I interpret this is more checks and balances to the fmt command.
   <br />
   <br />
   <br />